 What do you charge?

 As my cost of doing business varies from city to city, and location to location, so do my fees.
 Please contact me directly for a quote based on where you want the work done.
-My prices are about the national average.
-But you get much more than average results!
+My prices are still midrange for my areas of service.
+Nipple and areola simulation are the only procedures which might be reimbursed by your insurance company.

 When and where do you work?